Sterling Heights, Michigan: Education

 Sterling Heights is served by two public school districts: Utica Community Schools, which serves the northern half of the city, and Warren Consolidated Schools, which serves the southern half of the city.
-Utica operates two high schools in the city, Stevenson High School and Henry Ford II High School, while Warren Consolidated only operates one in Sterling Heights High School.
+Utica operates two high schools in the city, Stevenson High School and Henry Ford II High School, while Warren Consolidated operates Sterling Heights High School.
 Additionally, Parkway Christian School, a private K-12 Christian school, is also located in the city.

 Media

 The city of Sterling Heights has three local newspapers, The Macomb Daily with daily and Sunday delivery (owned by the Journal Register Company), the Sterling Heights Sentry (C and G Newspapers), and the Sterling Heights Source (owned by Advisor & Source Newspapers), the last two are delivered to city residences free of charge.
 The city also has two local channels.
 SHTV is run by the city's community relations department and usually features locally produced programming (including City Council meetings) and community announcements.
-Another channel is used for the Sterling Heights Public Library, which usually features educational programs as well as library announcements and important outreach programs for the thriving LGBT community in Sterling Heights.
+Another channel is used for the Sterling Heights Public Library, which usually features educational programs as well as library announcements and important outreach programs for the LGBT community in Sterling Heights.
 SHTV is found locally on Comcast channel 5, on Wide Open West channel 10 and online.
 The public library channel is found on Comcast channel 12 and WOW channel 20.

 The city's official radio station is AM 1700.
 The city also releases a seasonal magazine and a city calendar free of charge to each city household and business.

-WKEG, affiliated with Relevant Radio, is also based in Sterling Heights.
+WKEG, affiliated with Relevant Radio, is based in Sterling Heights.